CR

 Trend justification

-Assumed to be similar to O. guerinii, though little data relating directly to this taxon.
+Habitat requirements and ecology are assumed to be similar to O. guerinii, though there is little data relating directly relating to this taxon.
 It was most recently observed at high altitude (3,930 m elevation) in small patches of habitat on steep slopes surrounded by burnt vegetation (Rojas and Vasquez 2015).
-It may depend on Espeletia (frailejón) as one of its most important food sources, and there is only one species of this subshrub known from Santa Marta, Libanothamnus occultus, which has been recorded from subparamo to open slopes at 3,400-4,040 m across the massif (Cleef and Rangel 1984, Cuatrecasas 2013, in Collar and Salaman 2013).
+It may depend on Espeletia (frailejón) as one of its most important food sources, and there is only one species of this subshrub known from Santa Marta, Libanothamnus occultus, which has been recorded from subparamo to open slopes at 3,400-4,040 m across the massif (Cleef and Rangel 1984, Collar and Salaman 2013).
 Libanothamnus occultus was sparsely distributed at the rediscovery site but was not in flower (Rojas and Vasquez 2015), instead the species was observed feeding on four species of flowering plant which are currently being identified.

-The páramo of the Sierra Nevada de Santa Marta has undergone a high degree of destruction and degradation through conversion to livestock pasture and clearance for agricultural cultivation (Cortes-Herrera and Villagran 2016).
-The habitat is seriously affected by the grazing of cattle herds and pigs belonging to indigenous communities, who repeatedly burn the páramo for pasture (WWF 2013, Rojas and Vasquez 2015).
-In March 2015 almost all natural vegetation except grasses, in localities where the species was observed, had been destroyed by fire; foraging resources are thus likely to be spread over a very wide area of possibly hundreds of hectares (Rojas and Vasquez 2015).
-Indigenous communities collect L. occultus for firewood and for use in the construction of houses (Cuatrecasas 2013, in Collar and Salaman 2013; Cortes-Herrera and Villagran 2016), further drastically reducing the population of this frailejón, which is classified as Critically Endangered on the Colombian Red List (García et al. 2005) and which may be a key food source for O. cyanolaemus.
+The páramo of the Sierra Nevada de Santa Marta has undergone a high degree of destruction and degradation through conversion to livestock pasture and clearance for agricultural cultivation (Renjifo et al. 2016).
+The species' habitat is affected by the grazing of cattle and sheep belonging to indigenous communities, who repeatedly burn the páramo for pasture (WWF 2013, Rojas and Vasquez 2015, Renjifo et al. 2016).
+In March 2015, almost all natural vegetation except grasses in localities where the species was observed had been destroyed by fire; foraging resources are thus likely to be spread over a very wide area of possibly hundreds of hectares (Rojas and Vasquez 2015).
+Indigenous communities collect frailejón for firewood and for use in the construction of houses, reducing a key food source for O. cyanolaemus (Collar and Salaman 2013, Renjifo et al. 2016).

 Conservation and research actions in place

 CITES Appendix II.
-The entire range falls within the Sierra Nevada de Santa Marta National Park, which is afforded the highest level of legal protection in Colombia (Rojas and Vasquez 2015), but this has not prevented intense pressure on the páramo.
+The entire range falls within the Sierra Nevada de Santa Marta National Park.

 Conservation and research actions needed